-In a logistics warehouse, as shown in Figure 13, three-dimensional automatic storage is used to increase spatial use efficiency.
-Operation of a three-dimensional automatic storage system requires monitoring of storage operation, preventive maintenance of the stacking system, management of automated guided vehicle (AGV) movement, and so on.
-A large scale warehouse has multiple storage racks placed in a rows, each of over 30 m height and 100 m length, and separated by a few meters or less.
+In a logistics warehouse,10 as shown in Figure 13, three-dimensional automatic storage11 is used to increase spatial use efficiency.
+Operation of a three-dimensional automatic storage system requires monitoring of storage operation, preventive maintenance of the stacking system, management of AGV movement, and so on.
+A large-scale warehouse has multiple storage racks placed in a row, each of over 30 m height and 100 m length, and separated by a few meters or less.